 Understanding the flag code and the proper procedures for retiring a U.S. flag ensures that we treat this symbol of freedom and unity with the respect it deserves.
 Whether through a traditional burning ceremony or an environmentally conscious method like recycling, the key is to act with dignity and reverence.
 By honoring the flag in its retirement, we reaffirm our commitment to the values it represents and preserve its legacy for future generations.

-What actions will you take to ensure that old flags in your community are retired with the honor they deserve?
+What actions will you take to see to it that old flags in your community are retired with the honor they deserve?
 Consider contacting local veterans' organizations or scouting groups to learn more about participating in or organizing a flag retirement ceremony.
 Your involvement can make a meaningful difference in preserving the dignity of the American flag.